[Foundational Literacy] 3 Questions About Sight Words Answered

 What are the most trusted sight word lists available?

 The Dolch list was compiled by Dr. Edward William Dolch in the 1930s through 1940s.
 The list contains 220 “service words” and 95 “high-frequency nouns” collected from the most frequently used words in children’s storybooks.
 The words are meant to be divided into groups by grade level and are used primarily from pre-K to 2nd grade.
 Dr. Charles Browne and Dr. Brent Culligan developed the “New Dolch List” in 2020 as a list of high-frequency English words designed to aid English language learners.

-A more modern version of the Dolch list, the Fry “1000 Instant Words” list was first developed in the 1950s and then revised in the 1980s by Dr. Edward Fry and further revised in 2000.
+Another more modern version of the original Dolch list, the Fry “1000 Instant Words” list was first developed in the 1950s and then revised in the 1980s by Dr. Edward Fry and further revised in 2000.
 This list contains 1,000 words from all parts of speech that most commonly appear in reading material.

 How can technology support sight word instruction?